Scopt97/proj6-rest/README.md

    "http://<host:port>/listCloseOnly/json" should return close times only in JSON format

-* You will also add a query parameter to get top "k" open and close times.
+* Also a query parameter to get top "k" open and close times.
 For examples, see below.

    "http://<host:port>/listOpenOnly/csv?top=3" should return top 3 open times only (in ascending order) in CSV format

    "http://<host:port>/listOpenOnly/json?top=5" should return top 5 open times only (in ascending order) in JSON format

-* You'll also design consumer programs (e.g., in jQuery) to use the service that you expose. "website" folder inside DockerRestAPI is an example of that.
-It is uses PHP.
-You're welcome to use either PHP or jQuery to consume your services.
-NOTE: your consumer program should be in a different container like example in DockerRestAPI.
+* A consumer program written in PHP

+## Use

+Clone the repo, cd to DockerRestAPI, and run `sudo docker-compose up`

+The calculator is on port 5002, the api (api-service) is on port 5001, the consumer is on port 5000.

+The "Submit" button sends the control data to the mongo database.
+The "Display" button displays all controls in the database.

+requires: docker, docker-compose, python3 (and pip).
+Other requirements are installed into the container upon running.

-## Tasks
+## Changes from proj5

-You'll turn in your credentials.ini using which we will get the following:

-* The working application with three parts.

-* Dockerfile

-* docker-compose.yml
+The calculator site functions the same.
+The API and comsumer are new.

+### Author: Kyle Nielsen   Contact: kylen@uoregon.edu